jfmengels/blog/content/blog/modulo-cons/index.md

 For the bundle size, the compiled output is larger than without TRMC.
 It's hard to measure by how much for a total project though, because it depends on how often it gets applied.
-From my shallow testing though, the bundle size barely increases by that much after minification and gzip.
+From my shallow testing though, the bundle size barely increases after minification and gzip.

 As for speed, I'd like to make a joke about how TRMC makes functions slower, but no, TRMC-optimized code goes from being just as fast as stack-safe alternatives code, to being several times faster, especially for lists because we can avoid